mauroservienti/milestone.github.io/_posts/timeouts-power.md

 layout: post
 title: "The power of timeouts to compensate for failures and other tales"
 author: Mauro Servienti
-synopsis: "The are scenarios when a chatty services' relationship seems the only option, with the results of coupling quickly becoming our best friends.
+synopsis: "There are scenarios when a chatty services relationship seems the only option, with the results of coupling quickly becoming our best friend.
 Not all hope is lost, we can try to ask different questions to untangle the knot."
 header_image: /img/posts/timeouts-power/header.jpg
 tags:
 - sagas